tonton-pixel/Unihan-kJapaneseKun-kJapaneseOn-Error-Report/README.md

 ## Assets

 The file [Unihan_Readings_kJapaneseKun-Corrected.txt](Unihan_Readings_kJapaneseKun-Corrected.txt) lists all the suggested changes in the same format than the original data file, but containing only the modified lines.
+Any line whose third tab-separated field value is empty (no readings) is meant to be deleted.

 ## Proposed Modifications